MLB Hall of Fame

 Selected to the Hall of Fame in 1953, Bender's legacy lies in his clutch postseason performance, trailblazing pitching style, and role as one of baseball’s first standout Native American athletes.

-Bender's Awards and Records
+Bender's Awards and Honors

 • 3× World Series champion (1910, 1911, 1913)